“Let the lover be disgraceful, crazy,

 Dearest seven readers, are we fighting?
 Am I too much the romantic fool?

-I sometimes can’t help but wonder if I have a really fetishist approach about what it means to connect with someone.
 I am usually a rational person, but often find myself wanting to pick up heavy objects and throw them around a room when I am made privy to the following: That someone has been blessed enough to partner, but they don’t appreciate it.
 That they don’t wake-up and choose their lover every single day – this being a key factor in a successful healthy relationship.
-As Muslims, we are asked to remember our love for Allah five times a day; I believe that we absolutely must do the same with our lover.
+(As Muslims, we are asked to remember our love for Allah five times a day; I believe that we absolutely must do the same with our lover.
 Daily daily daily.
-Else, a chasm is created and the taking for granted, and the letting go kick-in.
+Else, a chasm is created and the taking for granted, and the letting go kick-in.)

-Only before you do, let me state that if I am in fact a connection/love fetishist, I am very happy to be just this.
+Only before you do, let me state that I am 100% a connection/love fetishist.
 If ever I wake up in bed thinking “ugh, I can’t wait to roll out of here,” then this will serve as a massive flag that something is wrong.